casper-network/docs/source/docs/casper/resources/tutorials/advanced/multi-sig-management.md

 # Key Management Workflow

 The purpose of this tutorial is to provide an example of how to integrate key management on Casper accounts.
 This guide assumes previous completion of the [Two-Party Multi-Signature Deploys](https://docs.casper.network/resources/tutorials/advanced/two-party-multi-sig/) tutorial, among other prerequisites.
-You will also need the Casper CLI client to interact with the network.
+You will also need the Casper CLI client to use the `make-deploy`, `sign-deploy`, and `send-deploy` Casper CLI client commands.

 :::warning

 The session code provided in this tutorial should not be used in a production environment.

-Incorrect account configurations could render accounts defunct and unusable, thus losing access to all the corresponding CSPR.
+Incorrect account configurations could render accounts defunct and unusable, thus losing access to all the corresponding CSPR tokens.

 Test any changes to an account in a test environment like Testnet before performing changes in a live environment like Mainnet.